- Explain why many colonists protested the 1767 Townshend Acts

 Lord Rockingham’s tenure as prime minister was not long (1765–1766).
 Rich landowners feared that if he were not taxing the colonies, Parliament would raise their taxes instead, sacrificing them to the interests of merchants and colonists.
-George III duly dismissed Rockingham.
+King George III duly dismissed Rockingham.
 William Pitt, also sympathetic to the colonists, succeeded him.
 However, Pitt was old and ill with gout.
 His chancellor of the exchequer, Charles Townshend, whose job was to manage the Empire’s finances, took on many of his duties.
-Primary among these was raising the needed revenue from the colonies to pay off Britain’s ballooning war debt and interest.
+First among these was raising the needed revenue from the colonies to pay off Britain’s ballooning war debt and interest.

-Townshend’s first act was to deal with the unruly New York Assembly, which had voted not to pay for supplies for the garrison of British soldiers that the Quartering Act required.
-In response, Townshend proposed the Restraining Act of 1767, which disbanded the New York Assembly until it agreed to pay for the garrison’s supplies, which it eventually agreed to do.
+Townshend’s first act was to deal with the unruly New York Assembly, which had voted not to comply with the Quartering Act.
+In response, Townshend proposed the Restraining Act of 1767, which disbanded the New York Assembly until it agreed to pay for the garrison’s supplies, which it eventually did.

 The Indemnity Act of 1767 exempted tea produced by the British East India Company from taxation when it was imported into Great Britain.
 When the tea was re-exported to the colonies, however, the colonists had to pay taxes on it because of the Revenue Act.
 Some critics of Parliament on both sides of the Atlantic saw this tax policy as an example of corrupt politicians giving preferable treatment to specific corporate interests, creating a monopoly.
 The sense that corruption had become entrenched in Parliament only increased colonists’ alarm.

-In fact, the revenue collected from these duties was only nominally intended to support the British army in America.
-It actually paid the salaries of some royally appointed judges, governors, and other officials whom the colonial assemblies had traditionally paid.
-Thanks to the Townshend Revenue Act of 1767, however, these officials no longer relied on colonial leadership for payment.
-This change gave them a measure of independence from the assemblies, so they could implement parliamentary acts without fear that their pay would be withheld in retaliation.
-The Revenue Act thus appeared to sever the relationship between governors and assemblies, drawing royal officials closer to the British government and further away from the colonial legislatures.
+As if to justify their alarm, the money raised from the Revenue Act was intended to support the British army in America, but in reality, it paid the salaries of some Crown-appointed judges, governors, and other officials whom the colonial assemblies had traditionally paid.
+Now, these officials no longer relied on colonial leadership for income, which allowed them to implement Parliamentary acts without fear of financial retaliation by colonial assemblies.
+The Revenue Act severed the relationship between colonial officials and assemblies, drawing those officials closer to the British government and further away from the colonial legislatures.

 The Revenue Act also gave the customs board greater powers to counteract smuggling.
-It granted “writs of assistance”—basically, search warrants—to customs commissioners who suspected the presence of contraband goods, which also opened the door to a new level of bribery and trickery on the waterfronts of colonial America.
+It granted writs of assistance, essentially search warrants, to customs officials who even suspected the presence of contraband goods, which also opened the door to a new level of bribery in colonial harbors.
 Furthermore, to ensure compliance, Townshend introduced the Commissioners of Customs Act of 1767, which created an American Board of Customs to enforce trade laws.
 Customs enforcement had been based in Great Britain, but rules were difficult to implement at such a distance, and smuggling was rampant.
 The new customs board was based in Boston and would severely curtail smuggling in this large colonial seaport.

-Townshend also orchestrated the Vice-Admiralty Court Act, which established three more vice-admiralty courts, in Boston, Philadelphia, and Charleston, to try violators of customs regulations without a jury.
+Townshend orchestrated the Vice-Admiralty Court Act, which established three more vice-admiralty courts, in Boston, Philadelphia, and Charleston, to try violators of customs regulations without a jury.
 Before this, the only colonial vice-admiralty court had been in far-off Halifax, Nova Scotia, but with three local courts, smugglers could be tried more efficiently.
 Since the judges of these courts were paid a percentage of the worth of the goods they recovered, leniency was rare.
-All told, the Townshend Acts resulted in higher taxes and stronger British power to enforce them.
-Four years after the end of the French and Indian War, the Empire continued to search for solutions to its debt problem and the growing sense that the colonies needed to be brought under control.
+All told, the Townshend Acts resulted in higher taxes and stronger British enforcement.
+Four years after the end of the French and Indian War, the Empire continued to search for solutions to its debt problem and the pressing need to bring the colonies to heel.